cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The programmed IDPF values are pairs of field elements `(1, k)` where each `k` is chosen at random.
 This random value is used as part of the arithmetic sketching protocol of {{BBCGGI21}}, Appendix C.4.
-After evaluating their IDPF key shares on a given sequence of candidate prefixes, the sketching protocol is used by the Aggregators to verify that they hold shares of a one-hot vector at a given level of the IDPF tree.
+After evaluating their IDPF key shares on a given sequence of candidate prefixes, the Aggregators use the sketching protocol to verify that they hold shares of a one-hot vector at a given level of the IDPF tree.

 In addition to programming `k` into the IDPF output, for each level of the